maxrothman/config/README.md

 * git-hooks: My flexible git-hooks setup that allows for multiple global and repo-local hooks of the same type.
 Mostly used to turn my pre-push hook on for all repos.
-* BetterTouchTool setup: stored in ~/.btt_autoload_preset.json, which is loaded and overrides any existing preset on launch (according to [this](https://community.folivora.ai/t/syncing-the-config-in-git/34840/4)).
-If there are certain triggers you don't want checked in, put them in a different preset.
+* BetterTouchTool setup: stored in ~/.btt_autoload_preset.json, which is loaded and overrides any existing preset on launch.
+See manual.md for details.

 ## Setup instructions:
 * Clone this repo somewhere